The blood transfusion dataset#

 There is nothing shocking regarding the distributions.
 We only observe a high

-value range for the features "Recency"
+value range for the features "Recency", "Frequency", and "Monetary".
+It

 means that we have a few extreme high values for these features.